 You will be subject to any security and safety procedures and policies that are applicable to the Event and to the venue at which the Event is held (the “Venue”).

 You must ensure that you have photographic ID with you during the Event.
 If you are unable to provide identification which matches your pass, we have the right to require you to leave the Event immediately.

-We may refuse you admission to the Event or require you to leave the Event, if at any time we have reason to believe that you have: a) breached any provision of the Contract; b) committed a criminal offense; c) behaved in a disorderly manner or in a way that has an adverse effect on public safety; or d) behaved in an anti-social manner or in a way that causes a public nuisance; or e) dressed inappropriately as determined by us.
+We may refuse you admission to the Event or require you to leave the Event, if at any time we have reason to believe that you have: a) breached any provision of the Contract; b) committed a criminal offense; c) behaved in a disorderly manner or in a way that has an adverse effect on public safety; d) behaved in an anti-social manner or in a way that causes a public nuisance; or e) dressed inappropriately as determined by us.
 You may not organize, facilitate or participate in any commercial, promotional or trading activities at the Event, Venue or near the Event without our express prior written permission.
 We will be entitled to charge a fee for any commercial, promotional or trading activity (including filming, photography and recording) which takes place at the Event, at the Venue or near the Event.

 You agree to being filmed, photographed, referenced and recorded for television, radio, webcast, social media and in any other medium, including written format and/or by any CCTV cameras and recordings operated by or on behalf of and made by or on behalf of us, and agree to waive any rights arising under the laws of any jurisdiction.
 You grant to us an irrevocable, worldwide, royalty-free licence to make such use of your name, voice, biography and likeness in any media and any recording, filming or photography of the Event as we reasonably require in connection with the exploitation, advertising and promotion of the Event.